Spokesperson

 Court Case

-Graphic with a dark blue and red overlay showing a school bus parked on a suburban street.
+Graphic with a green overlay showing students raising graduation caps in celebration.
 On the left is the white ACLU of Nevada logo.
 On the right, separated by a vertical white line, the text reads “ACLU of Nevada v.
 CCSD” in a bold, serif font.

 • First Amendment|